DEVITY-IOT/devity-iot.github.io/website/docs/keynoa-interfaces.md

 ### Device Configurator

-The device configurator interface makes it easier to set up devices in complex scenarios, e.g. in case where the Trust or network zones must be distinguished.
-The interface makes it possible to provide individual devices with additional (virtual) Assign characteristics.
+The device configurator interface makes it easier to set up devices in complex scenarios, e.g. in cases where the trust or network zones must be distinguished.
+The interface makes it possible to provide individual devices with additional (virtual) assigned characteristics.

 The "Attributor” is a mobile application that allows devices to be assigned to specific trust spaces.